Professional Background &

 - Poster presentation

-"Suppression of established immune responses by tolerogenic dendritic cells" at the International Congress for Dendritic Cells in Bruges, Belgium (2004) - Scholarship of the Boeringer Inngelheim Fund for the research project with Prof. R. Thomas
+"Suppression of established immune responses by tolerogenic dendritic cells" at the International Congress on Dendritic Cells in Bruges, Belgium (2004) - Scholarship of the Boehringer Ingelheim Fund for the research project with Prof. R. Thomas

-"Molecular Mechanisms of the Regulation of Expression of Toll like Receptors", Princess Alexandra Hospitalm Diamantina Institue Brisbane, Australia - Publication in Journal Clinical Endocrinology Metabolism
+"Molecular Mechanisms of the Regulation of Toll-like Receptor Expression," Princess Alexandra Hospital Diamantina Institute Brisbane, Australia - Publication in journal Clinical Endocrinology Metabolism.

 "An Intrinsic Mechanism of Parathyroid Hormone Secretion Based on Prostanoid EP4 and IP1 Receptors," Endocrine Society Meeting in San Diego, 2015